-This document outlines a sample 3-day emergency diet that can help reduce the waste that builds up in your flood if you are unable to maintain your normal dialysis treatment schedule.
+This is a sample 3-day emergency diet that can help reduce the waste that builds up in your flood if you are unable to maintain your normal dialysis treatment schedule.
+English Spanish

 Kidney failure is a life-threatening condition.
 This fact sheet outlines helpful information for dialysis and transplant patients about planning ahead for an emergency.

 This tool helps bring families and friends back together after being displaced during an emergency.
 This tool is only active during emergencies.

 After a natural disaster, water may not be safe to use.
 Germs and chemicals may be in the water.
 This tool offers guidance on how to be sure your water is safe.

 After an Emergency

 War and disaster can separate family members when they need each other the most.
 The American Red Cross can help your family members reconnect, whether the separation was caused by a recent emergency here at home, war or natural disaster overseas, or events as far back as the Holocaust.